-The invasion of Ukraine has created significant uncertainty in the global economy, particularly in energy markets.
-These uncertainties and increase in costs have and will continue to have an adverse effect on the UK economy and other economies too.
+The current global issues such as the invasion of Ukraine and war in Gaza has continued to cause significant uncertainty in the global economy, particularly in energy markets.
+These uncertainties and increase in costs have, and will continue to have, an adverse effect on the UK economy and other economies too.

-Higher than expected global energy and goods and services prices have already led to an unavoidable increase in the cost of living in the UK, and the invasion of Ukraine will continue to add to these pressures.
-The government had planned to reduce inflation back to the bank of England's target of 2% by 2023/24 however increased food prices has meant that inflation has continued to increase and the long-term consequences is still not yet clear.
+Higher than expected global energy and goods and services prices have already led to an unavoidable increase in the cost of living in the UK.
+The Government had planned to reduce inflation back to the Bank of England's target of 2%, however at time of writing, inflation still sat at 2.3%.
+Continued price increases has meant that inflation has not fallen quicker than expected and the long-term consequences is still not yet clear.
+The General Election due to take place in July 2024 is also providing much uncertainty to the financial outlook going forward.